-On October 22nd, mind USINDO hosted an Open Forum Luncheon with Agus Suwignyo, viagra sale an education historian at Gadjah Mada University, buy and a 2010 USINDO Sumitro Fellow, on the history of U.S.-Indonesian collaboration on education development.
+On October 22nd, USINDO hosted an Open Forum Luncheon with Agus Suwignyo, an education historian at Gadjah Mada University, and a 2010 USINDO Sumitro Fellow, on the history of U.S.-Indonesian collaboration on education development.

 Mr. Suwignyo began with an overview of the history of Western education in Indonesia.
 Education development in Indonesia was extremely limited through the end of the 18th century, with only a few missionary schools in Northern Sulawesi.
 In the early 1800s, the Dutch began to focus more on development in their colonies and began to funnel money to the establishment of schools.
 However, during the first half of the century, much of the aid money was diverted to the Java war.

 It was only in 1851 that the first elementary school in Indonesia was opened in Solo, Central Java.
 In 1876, another elementary school was opened in Bukittinggi, Sumatra.
 Both schools were set up in the Dutch style and were considered 1st class schools for the elites.
 In 1893, the first 2nd class school was set up, and in 1907 the first village (lowest class) school was set up.
 During the 1920s, the system grew further, and institutions of higher education began to emerge.
 This early western education system was based largely off of the Dutch system and was highly stratified.

 However, several events during the first half of the 20th century led to a movement away from the Dutch system.
 Mr. Suwignyo suggested that the combination of the spread of nationalist movements in the 1920s and 30s and the Japanese occupation in the 1940s led to a call for more open, equal, and unstratified education system.
 At the same time, Indonesians developed an affinity toward the U.S. for their progress in education reform in the Philippines, their anti-colonial legacy, and their emphasis on equality.